stevencombs/retrocombs.github.io/_drafts/2021-01-30-plus4-chapter7-graphics.md

 In our previous examples, all the characters have been black.
 We touched on changing colors back in Chapter 4.
 In this section we will spend more time learning how to modify not only individual character colors, but screen and border colors.
 Give is try with the examples below:

-`COLOR 4,3` | This will change the border color to red, kinda. `4` is the item with the color change, in this case the border, and `3` is the color.
+`COLOR 4,3` will change the border color to red, kinda.
+More on this later. `4` is the item to color change, in this case the border, and `3` is the color.

-`COLOR 0,7` | This will change the background color to blue. `0` specifies a border color change with `7` once again representing the color.
+`COLOR 0,7` will change the background color to blue. `0` specifies a border color change with `7` once again representing the color.

-`COLOR 4,3,0` | There is a third color value.
-The third value represents luminance.
-Use this to modify those "kinda" red and blue colors.
-When you use this color command, the border is "really" red now.
+`COLOR 4,3,0` uses a third color value that sets color luminance.
+Use this value to modify the "kinda" red and blue colors.
+Now the border will be "really" red.

 The table below displays all `COLOR` command variables: